priimak/tt/README.md

 tt
 ```

-If new release of Trace Tool is available you can download by running in PowerShell
+If new release of Trace Tool is available you can download it by running in PowerShell

 ```shell
 pipx upgrade tt
 ```

-## Usage